Islamophobia in Canada: Bill 62 (Quebec)

 However, a judge ruled that the face-covering ban cannot enter into force pending judicial review, due to irreparable harm it will cause Muslim women.
 For the second time since December 2017 a Quebec judge suspended that section of the law, challenged in court by the National Council of Canadian Muslims and by the Canadian Civil Liberties Association.
 In the courts' judgement, that law violates the freedoms guaranteed by the Quebec and Canadian charters of human rights and freedoms.

+Bill 21 (Quebec)

+Bill 21 is a statute passed by the National Assembly of Quebec in 2019 which asserts that Quebec is a lay state (secular state).
+It prohibits the wearing of religious symbols by certain public employees in positions of authority.

+Discrimination in healthcare

+In December 2021, a Montreal doctor submitted a letter condemning wearing hijabs as an "instrument of oppression", which later appeared in the Canadian Medical Association Journal.
+The letter was retracted, and an official apology was issued by the editor-in-chief of the Canadian Medical Association Journal.

+A joint study from McMaster University and the Muslim Advisory Council of Canada described "obvious gaps" in research regarding islamophobia in Canadian health-care settings.
+American research gathered from the study indicated that over half of Muslim patients stated that they were "dismissed, excluded, or ignored in health-care settings," often reporting lower quality care or lack of cultural consideration.
+Tabassum Wyne of the Muslim Advisory Council of Canada commented on how Muslim women and girls were more vulnerable to discrimination in health-care settings, stating that there would be "long-term threatening effects if large-scale solutions are not put in place."

 Public perceptions

 Especially since 9/11 there has been an upsurge in attention paid to religious diversity by researchers, and therefore this is a developing field of research.